vivekmathema/CRISP/config/ReadMe.txt

 Users can store their own custom settinsg with custom names that can be loaded later

 Note: _disease group refers to Disease Classes without Normal

+how to use:  Settings Manu --> Load custom settings --> Select the file (located in crisp_root/config/)